 the most important parts of the run section are solver and mode.
-A model can run either in planning mode (plan) or operational mode (operate).
+A model can run in planning mode (plan), operational mode (operate), or SPORES mode (spores).
 In planning mode, capacities are determined by the model, whereas in operational mode, capacities are fixed and the system is operated with a receding horizon control algorithm.
+In SPORES mode, the model is first run in planning mode, then run N number of times to find alternative system configurations with similar monetary cost, but maximally different choice of technology capacity and location.